ttrmoreira/screenmatch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is A CRUD web application, representing a  focused on demonstrate the use of:
+This is a Java Web Application implementing a CRUD os a service of movies register.
+This project was built using IntelliJ IDEA and JDK 17.

 ### Built With